Shame is dangerous.

 We must educate, advocate for and empower girls and women, daily instilling pride and appreciation for the strength, competence and innate value of their bodies.
 Shame cannot be allowed to cripple the lives of so many.

-What can you do to change this culture of shame?
+What can we do to resist this narrative of shame?

-We need to start with our own thinking.
-Do you talk about menstruation as a part of life or does it make you uncomfortable?
-As a woman, are you embarrassed about your period?
+Let’s start with our own thinking.
+Do you talk about menstruation as a normal part of life or does it make you uncomfortable?
+As a woman, do you find yourself embarrassed—use code words like “Aunt Flo”?
 As a man, are there girls and women in your life with whom you can celebrate menstruation, or perhaps begin a healthy conversation about it?

 As is so often true, change begins with us and how we speak, how we act.
 Together, let us change the conversation and say “No shame, period.”